blik616287/intune_autoinstall/README.md

-# Ubuntu Encrypted VM Setup
+# Touchless!
+Ubuntu Encrypted VM Setup

 This script automates the creation of an Ubuntu 22.04 LTS virtual machine with LUKS disk encryption using VirtualBox.
 The VM is pre-configured with SSH, X11 forwarding, VNC, and various productivity applications.